moonkie

 Balancing the Montessori Approach with State Curriculum Requirements

-Another challenge of implementing the Montessori method at home is balancing it with state curriculum requirements.
-While the Montessori method is focused on child-led learning, you must meet certain academic standards.
+Another challenge of implementing the Montessori Method at home is balancing it with state curriculum requirements.
+While the Montessori Method is focused on child-led learning, you must meet certain academic standards.

 Little girl turns a screw using a screwdriver